Home4000-FootersOther White Mountain TripsOther StatesTrail WorkMemorabilia

 There are other lists in the Northeast too, including the New England 4000-footers, the New England 100-highest, and the Adirondack 46ers.
 The western states, too, have similar lists, such as the Colorado 14ers and the California 100.

-I completed the 48 White Mountain Four Thousand Footers in July 2003, and our dog Muffin finished her Four Thousand Footer list in January 2006.
-I'm now concentrating on climbing favorite peaks by different routes, and on maintaining the Mt Clinton Trail through the AMC's Adopt-a-Trail program and the US Forest Service.
+I completed the 48 White Mountain Four Thousand Footers in July 2003, and our dog Muffin finished them in January 2006.
+For 10 years, between 2006 and 2015.
+I worked at maintaining the Mt Clinton Trail through the AMC's Adopt-a-Trail program and the US Forest Service.

 A compilation of sundry backcountry adventures, discoveries, mistakes, and mishaps, generously sprinkled with vivid photos, lively commentary, some memorabilia, and a pinch or two of humor.